pnwairfire/bluesky-web/doc/API-RUNS-REALTIME.md

 In handling this request, blueskyweb will run bluesky in realtime, and the bluesky results will be in the API response.
 The response data will be the modified version of the request data.
-It will include the "fire_information" key, the "config" key (if specified), a "processing" key that includes information from the modules that processed the data, and a "summary" key.
+It will include the "fires" key, the "config" key (if specified), a "processing" key that includes information from the modules that processed the data, and a "summary" key.

     {
         "config": { ... },
-        "fire_information": [ ... ],
+        "fires": [ ... ],
         "modules": [ ... ],
         "processing": [ ... ],
         "run_id": "<RUN_ID>",